back to the MAIN INDEX

 date not stated - vicolo de' Maroniti (Rione Trevi)

-date unreadable - via del Teatro Marcello (Rione Campitelli) text partially unreadable
+date unreadable - via del Teatro Marcello (Rione Campitelli) text partly unreadable

 modern plaques and replicas